Mental Health Facilities Norfolk County, MA

 Bay State Community Services Inc Outpatient Clinic

-Bay State Community Services Inc Outpatient Clinic is a mental health clinic in Norfolk County, Massachusetts, located at 1120 Hancock Street, 2169 zip code.
-Bay State Community Services Inc Outpatient Clinic offers outpatient treatment.
-Bay State Community Services Inc Outpatient Clinic provides couples/family therapy, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and young adults.
-Bay State Community Services Inc Outpatient Clinic also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services provided by Bay State Community Services Inc Outpatient Clinic include family psychoeducation, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.
+Bay State Community Services Inc Outpatient Clinic is a mental health facility in Norfolk County, MA, located at 1120 Hancock Street, 2169.
+Bay State Community Services Inc Outpatient Clinic provides outpatient treatment.
+Bay State Community Services Inc Outpatient Clinic provides psychotropic medication, trauma therapy and group therapy to young adults, seniors 65 or older and adults.
+Bay State Community Services Inc Outpatient Clinic also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and transitional age young adults.
+Some other services available at Bay State Community Services Inc Outpatient Clinic include case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn More